Will GAF’s solar shingles finally make the solar roof mainstream?

 Keep in mind that snow can prevent the solar shingles from generating electricity.
 If you don’t want to wait for the snow to melt, you can brush it off your GAF Energy shingles with a soft bristled brush.

 We’re going to be totally honest - we’re not crazy about how the GAF solar shingles look, which pretty much defeats the purpose of installing them.
-Because GAF’s shingles stick out like a sore thumb on your roof, why wouldn’t you just get regular solar panels that will be able to produce more electricity?
+Because GAF’s shingles stick out on your roof, why wouldn’t you just get regular solar panels that will be able to produce more electricity?

 What GAF’s solar shingles really have going for them is their potentially low price and easy, streamlined roof-plus-solar-shingle installation.
 So even though the solar shingles produce less electricity and they aren’t the greatest looking thing you can put on your roof, if the price is right, it could still be worth it.